-Plagiocephaly is a form of ‘flat head syndrome’, where your baby has an asymmetry of the head shape.
-Typically one side of the head is flatter than the other.
-‘Plagio’ comes from the Greek, meaning ‘slanting’ or ‘oblique’.
+Plagiocephaly is a form of ‘flat head syndrome’, a condition characterized by an asymmetry of the head shape in your baby or infant.
 At about eight weeks of age, you may notice that your baby’s head seems slightly wide, that an ear is pushed forward on one side or that the brow is more prominent on one side.
+‘Plagio’ comes from the Greek, meaning ‘slanting’ or ‘oblique’, hence with Plagiocephaly one side of the head is flatter than the other.

 Although it may seem scary at first, if the condition is caught and addressed early on its symptoms can be reduced very effectively.
 The main signs and symptoms of plagiocephaly include:

 An asymmetrical head shape, developed in early infancy.